 The Obama Administration called for starting a dialogue with Russia from a fresh slate.
-A February 2009 speech in Munich by Vice President Biden to "re-set" U.S.-Russian relations and Secretary of State Clinton's meeting in Geneva on March 6 with Russian Foreign Minister Sergey Lavrov were early signs of the President's intentions.
-At their first "get acquainted" meeting on April 1, 2009, in London, Presidents Obama and Medvedev issued two joint statements on opening nuclear weapons talks (see below, "Arms Control Issues") and on U.S.-Russia relations.
+A February 2009 speech in Munich by Vice President Biden to "re-set" U.S.-Russian relations was an early sign of the President's intentions.
+At their first "get acquainted" meeting on April 1, 2009, in London, Presidents Obama and Medvedev issued two joint statements on opening nuclear weapons talks and on U.S.-Russia relations.

-In their joint statement on U.S.-Russia relations, the two presidents announced an "ambitious work plan for our two governments."
-They agreed to "deepen cooperation to combat nuclear terrorism" and to "support international negotiations for a verifiable treaty to end the production of fissile materials for nuclear weapons."
+In their joint statement on U.S.-Russia relations, the two presidents agreed to "deepen cooperation to combat nuclear terrorism" and to "support international negotiations for a verifiable treaty to end the production of fissile materials for nuclear weapons."
 President Obama confirmed his commitment to work for U.S. Senate ratification of the Comprehensive Nuclear Test Ban Treaty.
 Both sides also pledged to bring into force the bilateral Agreement for Cooperation in the Field of Peaceful Uses of Nuclear Energy, which former President Bush had withdrawn from consideration in the U.S. Senate following the August 2008 Russia-Georgia conflict.
 Russia agreed to assist the United States and the international community in responding to terrorism and the insurgency in Afghanistan and Pakistan, and to drug trafficking from Afghanistan.
 The two sides called for the continuation of the Six-Party Talks and for the verifiable denuclearization of the Korean Peninsula.
-They also pledged to strengthen Euro-Atlantic and European security, including through the OSCE and NATO-Russia Council.46
+They also pledged to strengthen Euro-Atlantic and European security, including through the OSCE and NATO-Russia Council.

 Reflective of Russia's views of the bilateral relationship, its May 2009 National Security Strategy states that Moscow strives to establish "an equal and full-fledged strategic partnership" with the United States.
 The Strategy claims that the two countries have "key" influence in the world and should work together on arms control, on confidence-building measures, on the nonproliferation of weapons of mass destruction, on counterterrorism, and on the settlement of regional conflicts.
 The Strategy proclaims that Russia will work to maintain parity with the United States in strategic offensive weapons even if the United States deploys a global missile defense system.
-The maintenance of global and regional stability will be "substantially reduced" by the U.S. deployment of "elements of global" missile defense in Europe.47